Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 - [ ] Forgiver of the Forgotten One,
 - [ ] The General Staax

-## Slayer of Braa'g Mauth

-Dusk, 5 days out from the capital, in the courtyard of one of the greatest enemies to Pexthonia since the battle of Mon'kath, stood Cygar Pexthia, tossing an apple above her head.

-"24 hours ago, a messenger arrived before you and warned of my arrival, you are stupid to have not run."
-Cygar postulated, "Around 12 hours ago I arrived at your compound, and I must admit I am impressed at your courage."
-She takes a bite of the apple.
-"Though perhaps what you see as courage I see as stupidity, because it took all of an hour for me to arrive at your throne room, Braa'g."
-The apple is sweet, and juicy, of impeccable quality.
-"And now it is time for me to end you, do you have anything to say?"
-She takes another bite of the apple.

-"If you think just because you took out some henchmen around the perimeter wall means you're going to win against the great Braa'g Mauth, you are mistaken, you spoiled Princess" Braa'g muttered.
-"Very well, if you wish not to surrender, then I will take your life instead" She throws the apple towards the man sat upon a stolen throne, still with the Pexthian seal plastered atop the headpiece, and sends a bolt of lightning through the core of the apple hitting Braa'g Mauth in the forehead, killing Braa'g Mauth before he hit the ground.

-"Now how do I get this home..."

 ## Sole User of Mechanica Fallus

 Whirring, hammering, and a whole manner of arcane noises escape from the 4th Tower, inside is the workshop of Cygar Pexthia, the 3rd crown princess to Pexthonia, and Artificer known across the country (for her spectacular failiures).